Secure Human Action Recognition by Encrypted Neural Network Inference: Introduction

 \section{Introduction}

-Human action recognition has emerged as an important area of research in computer vision due to its potential applications in video surveillance, telemedicine, human-computer interaction, ambient assisted living, robotics, etc. In particular, the application to telemedicine is becoming more critical as changes in demographics, such as declining fertility rate and increasing longevity of older adults, have made the ability to provide remote healthcare more important than ever before~\cite{aging,A+06,S+06}.
-While machine learning can provide real-time face detection and activity recognition (\eg, detecting behavioral pattern changes, emotion, falling, and seizure), the privacy concern has become a critical hurdle in providing virtual (remote) care to patients, especially in the cloud-based computing environment.
-Cloud-based services are becoming the mainstream in online marketplaces of digital services due to cost-effectiveness and robustness.
-On the other hand, edge devices have limited capacity to support miscellaneous and ever-growing types of digital services, which makes data and computation outsourcing to the cloud a natural choice.
-But individual clients do not want sensitive personal data to share with service providers.
+Human action recognition has emerged as an important area of research in computer vision due to its numerous applications, such as in video surveillance, telemedicine, human-computer interaction, ambient assisted living, and robotics.
+In particular, application to telemedicine is becoming increasingly critical as changes in demographics, such as declining fertility rates and increasing longevity, have increased need for remote healthcare{\cite{aging,A+06,S+06}}.
+In many situations, elderly people who live alone do not receive immediate emergency assistance, and this failure may lead to serious injury or even death.
+Remote monitoring systems from healthcare providers can advance healthcare services, but healthcare providers cannot manually monitor hundreds of screens simultaneously.
+Uploading videos to cloud computing service providers (e.g., Amazon, Google, or Microsoft) and running recognition algorithms can be a promising way to solve this problem.
+Indeed, cloud-based services are becoming the mainstream in online marketplaces of digital services due to cost effectiveness and robustness.
+Edge devices have limited capacity to support miscellaneous and ever-growing types of digital services, so outsourcing of data and computation to the cloud is a natural choice.

-In this paper, we propose a secure service paradigm to reconcile the critical challenge by integrating machine learning and \textit{Fully Homomorphic Encryption} (FHE).
-FHE enables us to perform high-throughput arithmetic operations on encrypted data without decryption.
-The synergistic combination of technologies enables the cloud to process encrypted data to allow real-time monitoring of the elderly with mitigated privacy concerns.